-Nowadays, the analysis of the structural apparatus in historical buildings adopts simplified typological schemes into numerical structures, chosen to be mechanically controllable in defined levels of physical regularization and abstraction [11].
-The confidence in the standardization of structural computing has led to underestimate the direct ‘experience’ of the building, visible in the singular imperfection of its shape.
+Nowadays, the analysis of the structural aspects of historical buildings involves simplified typological schemes transformed into numerical structures, selected to be mechanically controllable in defined levels of physical regularisation and abstraction [11].
+However, the confidence in the standardisation of structural computing has led to underestimating the direct ‘experience’ of the building, visible in the singular imperfection of its shape.

-Structural documentation is required to be at the same time 'comparative', with reference to the archetypes, and 'specific', highlighting the reliable variants of formal detail.
-The testing of intervention procedures on existing components to assess their instability performance is gradually highlighting the need for more precise models to compute reliable simulations [12].
-At the same time, digital documentation has developed into morphometric 3D databases with more dense information, so as to measure and discretize space increasingly closer to the continuous form [13].
-The relationships between shape and mechanics of structural systems can find new descriptive products through reality-based numeric surfaces, as high-poly mesh models, which can be morphologically queried to extract quantitative parameters that guide mechanical interpretation.
-Thus, the Reality-based mesh model, whose numerical component determines and characterizes the geometric aspect of reliability, can become an adaptable tool for the management of computing and analysis processes on Robustness.
+In fact, structural documentation must be both 'comparative', with reference to the archetypes, and 'specific', highlighting the accurate variation in formal detail.
+The testing of specific intervention procedures for existing components aimed at assessing their instability performance is highlighting the need for more precise models for the creation of reliable simulations [12].
+At the same time, the area of digital documentation has developed to include morphometric 3D databases with more dense information, which allows for measuring and analysing space in terms that is closer to the continuous form [13].
+The relationships between the shape and mechanics of structural systems can determine new descriptive products through reality-based numeric surfaces in terms of high-poly mesh models, which can be morphologically assessed to extract specific quantitative parameters that can guide the mechanical interpretation.
+Thus, the reality-based mesh model, the numerical component of which reliably determines and characterises the geometric aspects, can become an adaptable tool for the management of the computational and analytical processes related to robustness.

-These considerations are encouraging strategies of integration of data for the wide adoption of Structural Reality-Based Models on architectural heritage.
-On a scientific level, the experimentation of Reality-Based models for structural diagnosis will develop a multidisciplinary and implementable methodology, capable of certify a standardized product, the polygonal mesh model, in different levels of details and integration for the management of the existing Built Heritage.
-These species of models are intended for the intervention both in "emergency" and in "long term", in the calibration of their procedural computing, and in a both aware-scientific and practical-operational direction, in the capacity for their shape to decline into morphological and computational platforms of analysis, such as FEA platforms.
-The methodological process aims to be as far as possible fast, extendable, and replicable, to facilitate interchange and make possible a complete knowledge and management capacity through 3D models on built assets that are in a state of emergency.
+These considerations are encouraging strategies of data integration for the comprehensive adoption of structural reality-based models related to architectural heritage.
+On a scientific level, the experimentation of reality-based models for structural diagnosis will result in a multidisciplinary and implementable methodology, one capable of guaranteeing a standardised product, that is, the polygonal mesh model, involving different levels of detail and integration for the management of the existing built heritage.
+This type of model is aimed at determining both emergency and long term interventions, in the calibration of their procedural computing in both a scientific and practical-operational direction through the capacity for the shapes to be transformed into morphological and computational platforms of analysis, such as finite element analysis (FEA) platforms.
+Here, the methodological process must be as fast, as extendable, and as replicable as possible to facilitate interchange and to allow for a complete knowledge and management capacity through 3D models related to buildings that are in a state of emergency.

 AN EXPERIMENTAL CASE STUDY: THE CHURCH OF THE ANNUNCIATION IN POKCHA (RUSSIA)

-The site and its historical-structural characterisation
+The site and its historical/structural characterisation